fike/Pragma_header/README.md

 Pragma Header - Chrome/Chromium extension
 =========================================

+   This is simple extension to add pragma header in http request.
+The pragma is used to send specifies commands to webservers or reverse proxies that answers conform the implementation.

+   Some CDNs also them pragma header to debug.
+The pragma is part of specification to [HTTP 1.1 - RFC 2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html).

    Pragma Header is a simple extension to added pragma headers in HTTP requests.

 [![Preview][preview]][pragma]